jinPrelude/eye_tracking/README.md

 # Eye-tracking
-The goal of this project is making eye-tracking software using ConvNet and OpenCV.
+The goal of this project is making eye-tracking mouse-control software using ConvNet and OpenCV.
 Each descriptions of the codes in this project is below.

 ## descriptions
 ### record_makeDataset